MicrosoftDX/DeviceSilhouette/Documentation/developerguide.md

   Same as the service, the config for sample_client_simple.js and sample_client_interactive.js use the environment variables.
 This client expect to find environment variable for "Silhouette_DeviceIotHubConnectionString".
-This should be the IoTHub connection string for device with ID "device1" for sample_client_simple.js and "device42" sample_client_interactive.js.
+This should be the IoTHub connection string for device with ID "device1".

   The connection string expected format is:
   ```